 If Oracle determines, in its sole discretion, that fraudulent activity has taken place, it reserves the right to take action up to and including, but not limited to, decertification of a candidate's credentials, temporary, indefinite or permanent ban of a candidate from Oracle certification programs, notification to a candidate's employer, and notification to law enforcement agencies.
 Candidates found committing fraudulent activities forfeit all fees previously paid to Oracle, or to Oracle's authorized vendors, and may be required to pay additional fees for services rendered.

-If you would like to report fraud, you can send a detailed email to [email protected]
+If you will like to report fraud, you can see the detailed email to [email protected].

 And finally, AWS (Amazon) guidelines on the subject: